 The streamline refinance with the FHA loan is a good move for the borrower who has a higher rate mortgage and the current interest rates are more than .5% or so below your rate.
 A streamline refinance can be done with minimal paperwork and can be completed in a few weeks.
 The streamline program is strictly a rate and term refinance option and does not allow borrowers to receive cash back.

-The other option is the FHA cash out refinance loan.
+The other option is the FHA cash out refi loan.
 This loan gives you cash in your hand when you refinance to a lower interest rate.
 You will open a new loan with a larger balance than what you owe now.
 The excess money is your equity, and it goes to you.

 However, like any cash our refinance loan, the risk is higher for the lender.
 So, the FHA refinance for cash out does require full documentation.
 If you are considering FHA cash out refinancing with FHA, keep reading to learn the pros and cons.